jecki/DHParser/documentation_src/manuals/03_transform.rst

 * :py:func:`~transfrom.has_ancestor`: Checks whether the node has an has an has an ancestor with one of the given names.

-* :py:func:`~transform.has_descendant`: Checks whether the node has a decsendant with one of the given names.
-There are further functions like :py:func:`~transform.has_parent`, :py:func:`~transform.has_child`, :py:func:`~transform.has_sibling` to check for immediate ancestors, descendants or for neighbours on the same level.
+* :py:func:`~transform.has_descendant`: Checks whether the node has a descendant with one of the given names.
+There are further functions like :py:func:`~transform.has_parent`, :py:func:`~transform.has_child`, :py:func:`~transform.has_sibling` to check for immediate ancestors, descendants or for neighbors on the same level.